Optimality of universal conclusive entanglement concentration protocols: Producing entangled states in a known Schmidt basis

-\textit{Producing entangled states in a known Schmidt basis}---Let us look for the optimal probability of obtaining an entangled state in a known Schmidt basis from two copies of \eqref{psi_c1234} by using a universal conclusive protocol.
+Let us look for the optimal probability of obtaining an entangled state in a known Schmidt basis from two copies of \eqref{psi_c1234} by using a universal conclusive protocol.
 We denote the completely positive trace non-increasing map as $\mathcal{E}_{S}$ and the corresponding Kraus operators as $M_i$, such that

 where $\sum_i M_iM_i^\dagger\leqslant \mathbb{I}$.
 As in the proof of Theorem \ref{theo1}, we know that product states must not produce any entanglement under LOCCs.
 Hence, we must have that

 for every $i$.
 From the above, we can see that $M_i$ must act such that